RetroIsTheNewBlack/AmigaBox/README.md

 Check out the videos on YouTube for more infos:

-Part 1 can be found here: https://youtu.be/IJgS3M5pKEY Part 2 can be found here: https://youtu.be/AasBdm4x0ik
+Part 1 can be found here: https://youtu.be/IJgS3M5pKEY

+Part 2 can be found here: https://youtu.be/AasBdm4x0ik

+Part 3 can be found here: https://youtu.be/YE1lENlX1oM

 Looks best when printed in Resin.